 If you’re a breastfeeding mama, your baby will likely begin rooting and searching for your nipple at this time and soon, you’ll experience the first latch!

-Knowing when baby will arrive can be tough.
-It can also make you very very anxious, but just know whenever the time may be, he or she will have you anxiously waiting to meet them!
+Knowing when the baby will arrive can be tough.
+It can also make you very very anxious, but just know whenever the time maybe, he or she will have you anxiously waiting to meet them!

 When is it time to go to the hospital?

-Knowing when to head to the hospital is different for everyone.
+Knowing when to head to the hospital and notify your healthcare provider is different for everyone.
 You’ll need to take the following into consideration:

 - Is this your first pregnancy?